 The 1969 sign featured a wordmark with the name Steelers in black and three colorful stars with four spikes.
 The logo was eye-catching, reportedly boosted the team’s confidence, and would represent its stellar future.
 The seventh symbol had blue, red, and yellow stars in the middle of a grey circular frame, reminding players who love to play in fastest paying casinos about their dire need for good luck.

 This design would last for over 30 years before seeing a stealth modification in 2002.
-The alteration was scarcely noticeable but made a significant impact.
+The alteration was scarcely noticeable, yet it made a significant impact.
 It involved a bolder wordmark that enhanced the visibility of the team name.
 A black outline was added around the grey frame, lending an overall sense of elegance and inviting appeal to the logo.

 Demystifying the Logo Design Elements

 Throughout its history, every emblem used by the franchise has mirrored elements of Pittsburgh's steel industry, royal heritage, and the sport of American football.
-Often, these logos have proven relevant and resonated with the team’s spirit, goals, and style of play.
-Let's explore the design elements within the team's current emblem more in-depth.
+Often, these logos have proven to be relevant and resonate with the team’s spirit, goals, and style of play.
+Let's examine the design elements within the team's current emblem in more detail.

 The Stars